utku-13/To-do-second-try/README.md

 - Ensure that Node.js is installed on your machine.
 - Follow the setup instructions carefully to run the application.
 - The application runs on port 3000 by default.
 Make sure this port is available on your machine.

-## Contribution
-Feel free to fork this repository and contribute by submitting a pull request.
-For major changes, please open an issue first to discuss what you would like to change.

-## License
-This project is licensed under the MIT License.